torbs/eik-lib.github.io/docs/overview.md

 import * as lit from '/npm/lit-html/v1';
 ```

-Now our applications use a ESM import statement pointing to the alias for lit-html which makes sure multiple applications on our site align to the same version of lit-html.
-While doing so, we've also been able to develop our application in isolation without depending or interfering with other applications utlilizing the same library.
+Our application defines an ESM import statement that points to the alias for lit-html which makes sure multiple applications on our site align to the same version of lit-html.
+By doing this, we're able to develop our application in isolation without depending or interfering with any other applications that utilise the same library.